telekom-mms/sectpmctl/README.md

 To see which measurements have been done for PCR 7, execute `sudo tpm2_eventlog /sys/kernel/security/tpm0/binary_bios_measurements` and search for `PCRIndex: 7` entries.

-Currently the following restrictions are applied:
+Currently, the following restrictions are applied:

 Allow every kernel to boot -> Allow only, but all, kernels signed by the custom db key (PCR 7).

-In a future version more restrictions should be applied:
+In a future version, more restrictions should be applied:

 Allow every kernel to boot -> Allow only, but all, kernels signed by the custom db key (PCR 7) -> Resrict all db signed kernels to a finite list of kernels (PCR 7+4) -> Restrict this list to only the latest N kernels to prevent downgrade attacks (probably by using NV).